Fire Prevention

 The contest was open to all students 12 years of age and older at St. Joseph's CES and Warsaw Public School.

-The theme this year was "Fire won't wait.
+The theme in 2022 was "Fire won't wait.
 Plan your escape."
 Students were asked to create a poster that encouraged families to make and practice a home escape plan.

 The student received a prize package that included $100 worth of gift certificates from Lansdowne Place.